Arella Guirantes

-Arella Karin Guirantes (born October 15, 1997) is a Puerto Rican professional basketball player for the Seattle Storm of the Women's National Basketball Association (WNBA) and for Diósgyőri VTK of the NB I/A. She was drafted by the Los Angeles Sparks of the Women's National Basketball Association (WNBA).
+Arella Karin Guirantes (born October 15, 1997) is an American professional basketball player who is currently a free agent.
+She played college basketball at Texas Tech and Rutgers.
+She was drafted by the Los Angeles Sparks of the Women's National Basketball Association (WNBA).

 Early life

 Guirantes scored over 2,000 points and was selected to the NYSSWA All-State First Team during her time at Bellport High School.
 She averaged 33 points, 13 rebounds, 3.5 assists, 3 steals and 2.6 blocks per game at IMG Academy.
 She was rated the #44 player in the nation per ProspectNation and was the #17 wing player in the 2016 class per Hoopgurlz.

 College

 Texas Tech

 Following her high school career, Guirantes committed to playing for the Texas Tech Lady Raiders.
 She was second on the team in scoring at 9.9 points per game and started 27 out of 29 games.
 She was also named Freshman of the Week for the Big 12 one time.